ivh/tmy.se/content/tassa.md

 * Same as morning.

-In case of acute epileptic crisis, ~20mg liquid Valium (Diazepam) rectally can be given, plus an extra dose of phenobarbital.
+In case of acute epileptic crisis an extra dose of phenobarbital can be given.

 If she has an epileptic attack: